reactphp/socket/README.md

 If you want to typehint in your higher-level protocol implementation, you SHOULD use the generic [`ServerInterface`](#serverinterface) instead.

+This class takes an optional `LoopInterface|null $loop` parameter that can be used to pass the event loop instance to use for this object.
+You can use a `null` value here in order to use the [default loop](https://github.com/reactphp/event-loop#loop).
+This value SHOULD NOT be given unless you're sure you want to explicitly use a given event loop instance.

 > Advanced usage: Despite allowing any `ServerInterface` as first parameter, you SHOULD pass a `TcpServer` instance as first parameter, unless you know what you're doing.